slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"If you don’t know where you’re going, any road will get you there."
 -- Lewis Carroll*

-> *"The movie might be good or bad but in the end we'll finish eating pizza."
+> *"The movie might be good or bad but in the end we’ll finish eating pizza."
 -- unknown*

 > *"Someone is sitting in the shade today because someone planted a tree a long time ago."